lucysli/eznotes/README.md

 ## Deployment Using Git and Capistrano ##

-This is a critical step that facilitates the deployment process so its automated fast and efficient.
+This is a critical step that facilitates the deployment process so its automated, fast and efficient.

 Capistrano in essence allows us to deploy our local Rails app that we are developing on our local development machine to the production server in one or two lines.